 April 15, 2019

 As anybody working closely with the users; researchers, service and interaction designers, you get to know them pretty well.
 The struggle that everybody in this discipline is well aware of, is passing this knowledge on to the wider team.
 From developers through to delivery managers, unless they come to watch a usability test or interview they can feel quite detached.
-It’s important to build this empathy because these are the people that will be building the digital service or making the decisions as to what they build.
+It’s important to build this empathy.
+These are the people that will be building the digital service or making the decisions as to what they build.

-The “done page” is linked off from your final confirmation page.
+The “Done” page is linked off from your final confirmation page.
 It consists of two questions "Overall, how did you feel about the service you received today?” and "How could we improve this service?”.
-From the first question you can calculate your “Satisfaction score”, which is important to monitor how well your service is performing.
+From the first question, you can calculate your “Satisfaction score”, which is important to monitor how well your service is performing.
 The second question is more difficult to quantify, it’s a free text box with a 1200 character limit.